fujiokayu/grepIntel/memory-bank/activeContext.md

 - Implementing batch processing to analyze multiple vulnerabilities at once, reducing API calls.
 Using fixed-size batching with plans to explore vulnerability type-based grouping in the future.
 This improves execution time and optimizes token usage.
 - Optimizing regex patterns by combining similar patterns to improve performance while maintaining detection capabilities
 - Adding execution time measurement to provide performance metrics for users
+- Using English for all LLM interactions and translating the final report for better multilingual support

 ## Verification Practices
 - When running verification tests, use the following command-line options: